KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Valley of the Dark Lords on Korriban had some distorted UVs on the cliff edge (Reported by djh269) [ISSUE #191](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/191)
 * The Viper Kinrath in the Kashyyyk Lower Shadowlands continue dropping a quest item after it is no longer needed [ISSUE #124](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/124)
 * The Vulkar base lower level had a couple of noticeable lightmap artefacts outside the Garage Head's room [ISSUE #61](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/61)
+* The witnesses in the Sunry murder trial in Manaan Ahto West had different appearances than the first time you meet them (Reported by KnifeMaster) [ISSUE #318](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/318)
 * There are two clones standing right next to each other in the Taris Upper City Cantina [ISSUE #77](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/77)
 * There is a visible gap in the wall behind the beds in the Taris Upper City hideout [ISSUE #231](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/231)
 * There were some facing and camera angle issues during the overseer droid conversation in the Dantooine Ruins [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105) [ISSUE #152](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/152)